Dry Cough During Pregnancy

 - Prop your head up on a set of pillows to make breathing easier.

-- Drink warm tea or gargle with lukewarm salt water solution.
+- Drink warm tea or gargle with a lukewarm salt water solution.

 - Eat hard candy or suck on ice chips during the day.